Marcus Hook, Pennsylvania: Education

-Marcus Hook is a part of Chichester School District, which includes Marcus Hook Elementary School] for grades K-4, Chichester Middle School for grades 5-8, and Chichester High School for grades 9-12.
+Marcus Hook is a part of Chichester School District, which includes Marcus Hook Elementary School for kindergarten (K) through grade 4, Chichester Middle School for grades 5-8, and Chichester High School for grades 9-12.
 Each of the three schools is located in Marcus Hook.

-The area Catholic K-8 school is Holy Family Regional Catholic School in Aston.
+The area Catholic K-grade 8 school is Holy Family Regional Catholic School in Aston.
 Marcus Hook previously had its own Catholic grade school, Immaculate Conception School.
 It closed in 1974, with students moved to Holy Savior School.
 That school merged into Holy Savior-St. John Fisher School in Linwood, which in turn merged into Holy Family in 2012.